Zombos Says: Classic

 By the pricking of her thumb, she loses a digit with more to come.

 In a violent scene that holds intensity with its sudden brutality, the hot-to-trot blond gets her thumb maliciously cut off by the town's dashing, rope-belted, blue jeans hunk.
 With blood spilling all over the place, she's hustled into the "doctor's" office, where quick surgery with an axe really makes a mess of things.
 Lewis' direction throughout this unpleasant business is over the top.
 The contradiction between the laughing good-ol' boys hovering over the bleeding, shocked, and dismembered woman is held in the camera's eye long enough to register a disturbing absurdity and disgust, delivering a grindhouse-styled wallop to the senses even a Saw-jaded fan could appreciate.

-Her husband doesn't fair all that well, either.
+Her husband doesn't fare all that well, either.
 After waking from a drunken stupor, he finds himself with a hangover and tied to four horses pointed in different directions.
 Lewis tones down the shock by cutting away when the horses prance off, only showing a bloody limb dragged over the ground afterwards.
 For a moment, his camera dwells on the unhappy looks of the spectators, realizing the horror of what they've just done; but only for a moment.
-The festivities continue.

 Lewis' pièce de résistance is a barrel rolling contest with a nail-barrel.
 Forced into a gaily-colored barrel, the male half of our second unfortunate couple is perturbed when the mayor starts pounding large sharp nails into it, leaving the prickly points exposed inside the barrel.
 A short kick down a long hill leaves one more brightly-colored victim dressed in blood-red as the townspeople cheer.